igfeitall/Crypto_Serverless/README.md

 ![image](https://raw.githubusercontent.com/igfeitall/Cripto_Serverless/main/Lambda%20Function.png)

-> The Cripto Serverless is a Serverless API, made with Node.js and Serverless Framework, using the AWS Lambda and others AWS functions.
-Your job is to keep track of some criptocoins exchange rate to $(Dollar), and the evolution rate in % since the last iteration.
-It keep tracks the cripto by a given array, and can return a history of the recent rates.
+> The Crypto Serverless is a Serverless API, made with Node.js and Serverless Framework, using the AWS Lambda and others AWS functions.
+Your job is to keep track of some cryptocoins exchange rate to $(Dollar), and the evolution rate in % since the last iteration.
+It keep tracks the Crypto by a given array, and can return a history of the recent rates.

 ## 💻 Prerequisites